 Before you start doing your own taxes you will need to gather up all of the documents and information you need first.
 You’ll want to collect all of your information in a convenient spot.

 You can save yourself a lot of time by collecting this information before starting your filing process.
 Instead of pausing to find another document every few minutes, you’ll have everything you need ready to go.

 Here are some items you need to have before you start:

 Gathering all of your necessary tax documents is critical to a smooth filing process.
 Without the paperwork you need, you might find yourself unable to complete the entire process.
 Take a few minutes to find everything you need ahead of time.
 Here's what you might need:

 This is some of the basic information you should have ready for filing your taxes.
-However, it is not an exhaustive list of all tax forms.
-Consider your unique income situation to determine what other information you’ll need to include in your tax forms.
+However, it is not an exhaustive list of all the forms you might need.
+Consider your unique income situation to determine what other information you’ll need to include in your forms.

 2. Determine your filing status

 One critical part of your tax preparation is correctly determining your filing status.
 Based on your filing status, your tax burden can be altered significantly.
 You shouldn’t have any trouble determining your filing status.

 There are only five different tax filing options.